outdreamer/build-a-cure/docs/ml/python_study_guide.md

 	- passed by value/reference:
 		- mutable structures are passed by reference, immutable structures are passed by value

+	- scopes: local, enclosed, global, and built-in are the scopes in python

 - libraries/tools
 	- black for formatting